 4. Class attendance shall not take priority over the work to be performed except as outlined above.

 5. An employee who has retired under the University of Missouri Retirement, Disability and Death Benefit Plan, will be permitted to register and receive credit for courses without payment of fees, providing there is space available.
 Such retired employee must meet the student admission requirements.
 The retired employee shall also present to the Registrar the Retirement Identification Card at time of registration.

 C. Tuition Reduction for Spouses and Dependents

 a.
 Employee: Employees must be currently employed in a Fully Benefit Eligible Academic Appointment or as a Regular administrative, service and support employee and have five years of continuous, full-time service with the University at some point, prior to the deadline for registration.
 The employee must remain a University of Missouri employee through the beninning of the course in which the spouse/dependent is enrolled.
 If the employee separates from the University, the spouse/dependent may complete the semester in which enrolled.

 b.
 Eligible Spouse: The legal spouse of an Employee, excluding a divorced spouse or a spouse separated by contract or decree from the Employee.
 Employees eligible for the Educational Assistance Program are excluded from the definition of Eligible Spouse.

 - Eligible Dependent Child or Children must meet the criteria required under the definitions of “Child or Children” and “Dependent” based on the terms and conditions of the University of Missouri Medical Benefits Plan with the exception that foster children shall not be eligible under this program.
 Employees eligible for the Educational Assistance Program are excluded from the definition of Eligible Dependent.

 d.
-Course: University of Missouri college credit course is defined as any undergraduate, graduate, or professional credit course offered by the institution up to a total of 140 credit hours per eligible spouse or dependent child(ren).
+Course: University of Missouri college credit course is defined as any undergraduate, graduate, or professional credit course offered by the institution up to a total of 140 credit hours per eligible spouse or dependent.
 University programs of study, which blend undergraduate and graduate courses, are included and may be accessed up to the 140 credit hour limit.